MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 The migrate approach is where you move your workloads to the cloud.
 Different forms of migration exist, but we'll focus on rehosting.
 Rehosting is also known as the "lift-and-shift" approach.
 In this approach, you move an existing workload to comparable solutions in the cloud without spending modifying the workload.

-- *Goals:* Quickly exit on-premises, enhance security, and improve operations.
+***Goals:*** Quickly exit on-premises, enhance security, and improve operations.

-- *Solutions:* Adopt comparable solutions in the cloud.
+***Solutions:*** Adopt comparable solutions in the cloud.

-- *Key benefits:* Cost, security, availability, visibility, performance.
+***Key benefits:*** Cost, security, availability, visibility, performance.
 You don't have to worry about acquiring, managing, and securing hardware.

-- *Example:* Migrate applications from on-premises to Azure virtual machines or Azure App Service.
+***Example:*** Migrate applications from on-premises to Azure virtual machines (infrastructure-as-a-service) or Azure App Service (platform-as-a-service).

 ## Modernize

 The modernize approach is where you enhance existing applications to improve operations, increase efficiency, maximize developer velocity, and reduce the total cost of ownership.
 Modernizing uses more managed platform-as-a-service solutions (PaaS) to improve your business at scale.

-*Goals:* Reduce technical debt, modernize applications, and modernize data platforms.
+***Goals:*** Reduce technical debt, modernize applications, and modernize data platforms.

-*Solutions:* Adopt platform-as-a-service (PaaS) solutions across workload clusters.
+***Solutions:*** Adopt more platform-as-a-service (PaaS) solutions across workload clusters.

-*Key benefits:* Cost, security, availability, visibility, performance, and operations.
+***Key benefits:*** Cost, security, availability, visibility, performance, and operations.
 You don't have to manage the underlying infrastructure and can focus on scaling your business.

-*Examples*: Move to managed services.
+***Examples:*** Move to managed services.
 Move from SQL database to Azure SQL database.
 Containerize applications and migrate from virtual machines to Azure Kubernetes Service or Container Apps.

 ## Innovate

 The innovate approach is where you adopt cloud-native technologies to create customer-focused solutions that rapidly transform business outcomes.

-*Goals:* Reposition your business, reposition technical solutions, and find innovative data plays.
+***Goals:***** Reposition your business, reposition technical solutions, and find innovative data plays.

-*Solutions:* Adopt data and application capabilities to empower adoption and build predictive tools.
+***Solutions:*** Adopt data and application capabilities to empower adoption and build predictive tools.

-*Key benefits:* Predictive analytics, performance, and adaptability.
+***Key benefits:*** Predictive analytics, performance, and adaptability.

 ## Next steps